reduxjs/redux-devtools/.changeset/slimy-elephants-flash.md

 ---

 - Split `style` option into `chartStyles`, `nodeStyleOptions`, `textStyleOptions`, and `linkStyles`.
-- The shape of the argument passed to the option `onClickText` has been updated to match the d3 v4 node.
+- The shape of the argument passed to the `onClickText` option has been updated.